 Natural or “organic” links are like digital gold.
 You don’t need to do anything and the links come to you naturally.
 9 times out of 10 these links come from having a brilliant product or brilliant content.

 Think about it, if you write the best possible article you can on Mountain Biking in Andorra, chances are other people will link to it.
-If your hotel has some incredibly unique quality to it, and the world discovers it, they are going to end up talking about it.
+If your hotel has some incredibly unique features and the world discovers it, they are going to end up talking about it.

 Natural links don’t require any time from you or your team.
 Once the content is made, they come to you by way of virtue.
 More importantly, there is nothing sketchy about them, meaning there is little chance they’ll ever be questionable in Google’s eyes.
 So, naturally they are the best.

-The most common type of link building being sold at the moment is manual outreach.
+The most common type of link building at the moment is manual outreach.
 It involves contacting website owners and bloggers, asking them to link to pages on your site.
 Search engine optimizers will regularly do this via email campaigns asking for a link, or suggesting that a certain link may be a good fit for existing articles.

 This can be done incredibly well, and terribly.
 As with anything you take pride in, if you’re going to do it well, don’t cut corners.
 Make sure any recommendations are 100% relevant to both websites otherwise you’re likely to: